 - Computer Forensics in Human Resources / Employment Proceedings

 Berryhill Computer Forensics has a proven track record of excellence in computer forensics — electronic evidence recovery, analysis and expert witness testimony.
 We work for attorneys, investigators, litigation support firms, law enforcement, government agencies, and corporate security / human resources in both civil and criminal proceedings.
 In many cases, the computer forensic evidence we discover provides the crucial evidence needed for a successful outcome.
 Often, solid computer evidence is instrumental in bringing about a swift conclusion to a case.
 We have analyzed more than 9100 pieces of electronic media in over 900 cases.
 Many cases settle out of court once the computer evidence is presented.
 When a case does go to trial, we are unmatched in our skill and experience at presenting computer evidence in clear terms to judges and juries.
-Our principal has been certified to testify as an expert in military, state, and federal court 41 times and been deposed as an expert more than 20 times.
+Our principal has been certified to testify as an expert in military, state, and federal court 41 times and been deposed as an expert 22 times.

 Contact Berryhill Computer Forensics.